Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>To complete the calculation and achieve the matrix I on the left we divide
+<p>To complete the calculation and achieve the matrix $I$ on the left we divide
 each row by whatever number appears on the diagonal.
 Lastly we re-exchange the rows of the right side and we have the inverse:</p>
 </div>